Massachusetts Air National Guard hosts inaugural Noncommissioned Officer Professional Development Course

-Airmen of the 102nd Intelligence Wing and 104th Fighter Wing pose for a group photo at the conclusion of the Massachusetts Air National Guard’s inaugural NCO Professional Development Course at Camp Nett, Connecticut, Aug.
-29, 2025.
+The Massachusetts Air National Guard (MANG) hosted its inaugural Noncommissioned Officer Professional Development Course at Camp Nett, Connecticut, Aug.
+24-29, 2025.
 Designed to bridge institutional, functional and base-level education, the course builds on concepts introduced during Airman Leadership School and reinforced through each career field’s education and training plan.
-(Air National Guard photo illustration by Senior Airman Julia Ahaesy)
+It will eventually serve as a MANG prerequisite for the Noncommissioned Officer Academy.

+“The Enlisted Airmanship Continuum strengthens and builds upon the solid foundation we already have,” said MANG State Command Chief Master Sgt.
+Michelle O’Keefe.
+“It reinforces our core values by emphasizing Airmen Leadership Qualities and Foundational Competencies.
+This initiative provides broader opportunities across the Total Force, closes developmental gaps and delivers meaningful content through multiple methods.
+Every Airman deserves deliberate developmental opportunities at every stage of their career, empowering them to reach their full potential.
+They will be the difference in tomorrow’s fight, and by investing in them today, we ensure the Air Force and Air National Guard remain the force our nation requires.”

+Over the five-day course, participants explored topics including team dynamics, progressive discipline, the profession of arms, emotional intelligence, talent management, psychological safety, continuous process improvement, critical thinking and social media.

 |Date Taken: